hypo-sh/emissary/README.md

 Outsource user managment to an OIDC identity provider.

 Emissary makes it easy to enable your application to act as an OIDC client.
-It is identity provider-agnostic, meaning your application can use emissary to connect with any spec-compliant identity provider for user management.
+It is identity provider-agnostic, meaning your application can use Emissary to connect with any spec-compliant identity provider for user management.

 ## Status

 This is pre-alpha software currently used internally at Hypo.
-Expect breaking changes.
+The API is unstable and will remain so while we learn more about the nuances of OIDC.
+We do not recommend using Emissary at this time.

 ### Supported identity providers

-Emissary aims to be 100% compliant with the [OIDC 1.0](https://openid.net/specs/openid-connect-core-1_0.html) and [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) specifications, so it should work with any spec-compliant identity provider.
-If you run into compatibility issues, pleas file a ticket.
+Emissary aims to be 100% compliant with the [OIDC 1.0](https://openid.net/specs/openid-connect-core-1_0.html) and [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) specifications, and our goal is to ensure that it is compatible with any spec-compliant identity provider.

 ### Supported flows